 Bo Xue (Programmer)

 I graduated in 2015 from University of Minnesota, Twin Cities with a Master's degree in Computer Science focusing on data mining and recommender system.
 Discovering new information from data has always been an interesting topic to me.
 After working at the Chinese Academy of Science on the systematic characterization of mice miRNA expression, I developed a fondness for bioinformatics.
 Since joining Sue Rhee's lab in 2015, I have been working on many interesting projects, mainly the Plant Metabolic Network.
 Which includes developing computational pipelines and the visualization of our databases.
 If I'm not working, you'll probably find me trying to catch a movie.
 I love the theater going experience.

-Sterling Field (Postdoctoral Fellow)
+Danielle Hoffmann (Postdoctoral Fellow)

 Purva Karia (Postdoctoral Fellow)

 I received my PhD from University of Toronto in the lab of Dr. Keiko Yoshioka.
 My PhD research focused on the subcellular localization, function and the importance of post-translational modification of Arabidopsis tail-anchored protein, Triphosphate Tunnel Metalloenzyme 1 (TTM1).
 I have always been interested in understanding plant hormone signaling and the significance of the protein post-translational modification.
 In the Rhee and Ehrhardt labs, I will be working on the Sorghum Metabolic Atlas project to unravel the localization and functions of Sorghum metabolic enzymes.
 Outside of the lab, I enjoy camping, hiking, baking and visits to the dog park with my furbaby.